View MARVIN SHOULTZ's Obituary on SkagitValleyHerald.com and share memories

 August 25, 1926 - February 23, 2020

-He was preceded in death by his loving wife, Alice in January of 2018.

-A full obituary to follow in the next editions of the papers.
+Marv's grief at Alice's passing, in January of 2018, was immeasurable, but he endured with the support of his family.

+He is survived by two daughters, Carol Deach and Phyllis Feld; seven grandchildren: Marnie Gray, Tom Deach, Rebecca Bonno, Keith Merrick, Brian Merrick, Simon Duperron and Amanda Joseph as well as twelve great-grandchildren.

-A Memorial Service with Military Honors will be held 11 a.m. on Saturday, March 14, 2020 at Evans Funeral Chapel with a Reception to follow after the service.
-Marvin will be interred in Eden Cemetery.
+A celebration of Marvin's life with Military Honors is scheduled for 11am Saturday, March 14, 2020 at Evans Funeral Chapel in Anacortes with reception to follow.

+In honor of his love of Guemes, donations in Marvin's name, may be made to the Guemes Island Historical Society (a not-for-profit 501c3) at 7549 H Guemes Island Road, Anacortes WA 98221.

+Arrangements are in the care of Evans Funeral Chapel and Crematory Inc., Anacortes and the San Juan Islands.

 To share memories of Marvin, please sign the online guestbook at www.evanschapel.com.